 - Cross-cultural dialogue through the Visual Arts

-Jan has been involved in several national and international collaborations.
-She is currently involved in Tracing Submergence an international collaboration with Professor Andreas Philippopoulos-Mihalopoulos from the University of Westminster, London, UK.
-The research is founded on their mutual interests in the materiality of language, the poetics of water and geology as a way of decentring human perception.
-An online exhibition at the Danielle Artaud Gallery in London publishes the first experimentations and these will be followed up by traditional research articles and ongoing practice-led research.
+From 2014 Jan has been involved in an international collaboration with Professor Andreas Philippopoulos-Mihalopoulos from the University of Westminster, London, UK.
+The research is founded on their mutual interests in the materiality of language, the poetics of water and geology as a way of decentring human perception

 Oceans of the Unknown, a previous cross disciplinary project involved a collaboration with Dr Vanessa Lucieer, Marine Spatial Analyst, Ecology and Biodiversity Program and artist and PhD candidate, Annalise Rees.
 This resulted in local and international exhibitions and publications